readthedocs/test-builds/docs/index.rst

 Intersphinx with mkdocstrings
 =============================

-Use the feature "Cross-references to other projects / inventories" from ``mkdocstrings`` to point directly to documentation objects.
+Use the feature
+`Cross-references to other projects / inventories <https://mkdocstrings.github.io/usage/#cross-references-to-other-projects-inventories>`_ from ``mkdocstrings`` to point directly to documentation objects.

 The source project is built using Sphinx and, the destination project is built using MkDocs + mkdocstrings' plugin.
-Read more about this feature at https://mkdocstrings.github.io/usage/#cross-references-to-other-projects-inventories

-Full documentation of ``mkdocstrings`` plugin at: https://mkdocstrings.github.io/
+Full documentation of mkdocstrings' plugin at: https://mkdocstrings.github.io/

 Examples: